Creating economic, social and environmental value

 Financial and operational excellence

-- Implementation of the continuous improvement programme (Kaizen) project by project.
+- Finalise the expansion of the Kaizen continuous improvement programme to all work centres and launch Kaizen project by project.

 Net cost of debt

 Enagás’ net profit rose to €417.2Mn, 1.1% over the previous year.
 This increase was mainly possible thanks to improved financial results.